xid32/CS337_proj2/README.md

 ```

 ## Note:
 * The transformation is sequential.
-For example, if you run get_recipes.py, then to_veg.py then double_amount.py, the original recipe becomes vegtarian **and** with doubled amount
+For example, if you run get_recipes.py, then to_veg.py then double_amount.py, the original recipe becomes vegetarian **and** with doubled amount
 * If you want the recipe only transformed once and see the result, you can run get_recipes.py again to start over.